Content

 Unconsciousness

-To avoid interactions, tell your healthcare provider about any medications, supplements, vitamins and other health products you use before taking escitalopram.
+To avoid interactions, tell your healthcare provider about any medications, supplements, vitamins, and other health products you use before taking escitalopram.
 Pay close attention to the safety instructions provided with escitalopram regarding drug interactions.

 Common medications it may interact with include:

-Monoamine oxidase inhibitors, or MAOIs, including phenelzine, isocarboxazid, tranylcypromine, selegiline and others.
+Monoamine oxidase inhibitors, or MAOIs, including phenelzine, isocarboxazid, tranylcypromine, selegiline, and others

-Other antidepressants, including other SSRIs, SNRIs and tricyclic antidepressants
+Other antidepressants, including other SSRIs, SNRIs, and tricyclic antidepressants

-Antipsychotic and antianxiety medications such as pimozide and benzodiazepines, and anticonvulsants like gabapentin
+Antipsychotic and antianxiety medications such as pimozide and benzodiazepines and anticonvulsants like gabapentin

 Sleep aids such as zolpidem